Warmer & Breezier Weekend

 Some thunder & wind return by Sunday evening.
 Rainy/windy Monday.

-TONIGHT - SATURDAY: What another beautiful mid-October day it’s been for us across eastern ND and northwestern MN!
-Highs today have reached the 60s for many.
-Now for this evening, clouds will continue to increase from the west and we can expect a few showers as well late.
-Most of the rain will be along and north of the Hwy 2/Hwy 200 corridor.
-Early showers north Saturday continue to track west to east and exit our region.
+SATURDAY: Early showers north Saturday exit our region into Manitoba and Ontario.
 Morning temperatures will mainly be in the 30s to low 40s and afternoon highs will reach the mid to 60s for most!
-There may be a few 70s as well.
-Saturday will also bring the start breezier conditions as we continue through the weekend.
-Saturday winds will be from the southeast with gusts around 20 mph.
+There may be a few 70s as well, while the coolest conditions will be in the Devils Lake Basin - only reaching the low to mid 50s.
+Saturday will also bring the start of breezier conditions as we continue through the weekend.
+Saturday winds will be from the southeast with gusts around 20-25 mph.

 SUNDAY: The windy conditions will increase into Sunday.
 Still out of the northeast, we may see occasional gusts over 30 mph, especially west.
 Sunday morning lows will be in the 40s to near 50 degrees for most.
 We’ll experience a big warm-up as a low pressure system and ejecting warm front slide northeast into our neck of the woods.
 Some areas south and east will warm into the 70s!
 As the system approaches, we will see some showers and thunderstorms!
 There may even be an isolated severe storm - though the better chances for that are just outside of our viewing area to the southeast.